John Marshall School

-John Marshall Elementary School is a historic elementary school located in the Frankford neighborhood of Philadelphia, Pennsylvania.
+The John Marshall Elementary School is a historic elementary school that is located in the Frankford neighborhood of Philadelphia, Pennsylvania.
 It is part of the School District of Philadelphia.

+The building was added to the National Register of Historic Places in 1988.

+History and architectural features

-The building was designed by Henry deCourcy Richards and built in 1909–1910.
-It is a three-story, five-bay by three-bay, brick building on a raised basement in the Colonial Revival style.
-It has a three-story, rear brick addition built in 1922.
+Designed by Henry deCourcy Richards, this historic structure was built between 1909 and 1910, and is a three-story, five-bay by three-bay, brick building that sits on a raised basement.
+Designed in the Colonial Revival style, it has a three-story, rear brick addition that was built in 1922.
 It features a pedimented cornice, brick parapet, projecting central section, and a two-story arched opening above the main entrance.
 The school was named for Chief Justice John Marshall.

 The building was added to the National Register of Historic Places in 1988.